bennylope/django-organizations/README.rst

 * Merge users if someone has duplicate user profiles (or just validate that a user can have only one AccountUser object per Account)
 * Add permissions to AccountUser
+* Include an optional welcome message from the sender

 Notes
 -----